-The solution will amend wording within Grid Code OC6.1.5 which, currently, obligates that no protection can be given to those specific sites that have, according to ESEC, been designated as 'protected'.
+The solution will amend wording within Grid Code OC6.1.5 which obligates that no protection can be given to consumers' sites.
 The solution also proposes the addition of a clause in OC6.5.3 to refer to the pre-designation of protected sites via the ESEC.

 Note: the existing clause OC6.5.3(e) has been moved to OC6.5.3(f) in the draft legal text.